-Votes will be counted by the inspector of election for the annual meeting who will separately count FOR," and "AGAINST" votes in addition to abstentions.
+Votes will be counted by the inspector of election for the annual meeting who will separately count 'FOR," and ''AGAINST" votes in addition to abstentions.
 The effects of abstentions on each proposal are described below under the question "How many votes are needed to approve each proposal?"
-We expect that our chief financial officer and treasurer, David Watson, will be appointed as the inspector of election.
+We expect that our chief financial officer, Melissa Morrison, will be appointed as the inspector of election.